gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 replaced with a new one by first opening a new parallel DTSL connection as further specified in {{parallel-dtls}} and then close the old DTLS connection.

+When in PROTECTED state, DTLS in SCTP SHALL create at least one DTLS connection for Restart purposes.
+Such Restart connection is identified by a Restart DCI, that is based on a DCI counter independent from the traffic DCI.
+Whilst the first Restart DCI has value = 0, further Restart DCI will be increased using the same procedure than Traffic DCI and implementing the same parallel connection mechanism (see {{add-dtls-connection}} and {{remove-dtls-connection}}).

 ### SHUTDOWN states